Fyfres/JavaBank/README.md

 How to use abstract class and methods
 How to use implements
 How to use Swing (at least a little)
-And the rest wasn't really "learning", it was really basic since i already had bases of Object Oriented Programation
+How to save datas in files
+How to use JDBC (not in this repo because it wasn't fully implemented i just made some testing)
+Learned a bit about how to use Threads

 ## Was it cool to do

 At first i liked it but i had to add things again and again while learning some things so i don't like how it look, now with how i see things this project seems really bad.
 At least i learned and that's what's important.
-I think i'll look into Maven and Spring after this or i don't know maybe i'll have another project for my formation really quickly.